loyolaLuTech/hackathon-documents/hunger_hackathon.md

 ## Details

 ### Food
 We are currently looking to supply food for the event through multiple different avenues including donation or reduced pricing from Whole Foods, Aramark and Felices.
 We will get funding for this either from participation fee or from Departmental funding/SAGA.

+### Advertising
+LuTech is putting together posters to canvas campus with to raise awareness about the event.
+We will also contact all of the Departmental Heads and ask them to email their students and potential offer some sort of extra-credit to participate.